The “one-size-fits-all” approach must be abandoned at the workplace for mental wellbeing

 Introduce an employee assistance program (EAP)

 Not every member of the team would want to share their concerns in a peer support group.
 If the concerns are personal in nature, there may be a preference for speaking with an outside, experienced therapist who provides complete anonymity.
 This is especially relevant for team members who are dealing with deeply personal issues that they believe may have an impact on their employment.
-To help team members focus and perform at their best, organizational senior leaders should implement an external employee assistance program (EAP).
+To help team members focus and perform at their best, organisational senior leaders should implement an external employee assistance program (EAP).